techidaily/site-instagram-videos/source/_posts/new-in-2024-conquer-the-social-scene-top-tools-for-post-and-follower-boost.md

 ![instagram insights](https://images.wondershare.com/filmora/article-images/instagram-insights.JPG)

- This will make you aware with the information about your followers or when they’re available on Instagram, how much traffic your stories are gaining, who has visited your profile by clicking on your username etc. Thus, when you want a revelation of your Instagram account, you can make use of this tool.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XoC2TGp1PLY?si=iH9xs76NhWn4pP-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ This will make you aware with the information about your followers or when they’re available on Instagram, how much traffic your stories are gaining, who has visited your profile by clicking on your username etc. Thus, when you want a revelation of your Instagram account, you can make use of this tool.

 ### 10. [Simply Measured](https://simplymeasured.com/)